19. HINDUISM AND GURUS

-19.1 The Rajneesh Diversion
+19.1 The Rajneesh Diversion and Siddha Yoga

 19.2 Swami Ghanananda

-A South Indian brahman, he had gained an academic degree at Madras University.
+A South Indian brahman, Ghanananda gained an academic degree at Madras University.
 He had known some of the last living disciples of Ramakrishna of Dakshineshwar, the figurehead of his monastic order.
-In India that monastic order was noted for attention to social work in addition to the traditional contemplative routines.
+In India that monastic order was noted for attention to social work, plus the traditional contemplative routines.
 I was unable to find any fault with the example of Ghanananda.
 However, I did not choose to join the monastic order as he suggested.
 I wished to maintain a neutral attitude towards different religious movements.

 19.3 Swami Vivekananda

 Vivekananda elevated Advaita Vedanta to a pinnacle position in his ideology.
 However, he also extolled other dimensions of Hinduism.
-His last years were afflicted by ill-health, and he died at the age of thirty-nine.
+His last years were afflicted by ill-health; he died at the age of thirty-nine.
 His lectures, correspondence, and other output can be found in The Complete Works of Swami Vivekananda, a multi-volume collection having achieved successive editions.
 See also S. N. Dhar, A Comprehensive Biography of Swami Vivekananda (2 vols, 1975-6).
 Another atmospheric work is Reminiscences of Swami Vivekananda by his Eastern and Western Admirers (1961).